Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Methods

 \subsection{Goodness of fit}

-For data following non-normal distribution, one of the most common measures quantifying the quality of fit is the Kolmogorov-Smirnov (KS) distance $D$ \citep{press1992}, as it measures the distance between two probability distributions, {\it i.e.}, which represents the maximum distance between the data and the fitted model CDFs. $S(x)$ represents the CDF of the data for observations with values greater than or equal to $x_{\mathrm{min}}$ and $P(X)$ is the CDF for the power-law model that best fits the data considering $x \geq x_{\mathrm{min}}$.
-An appropriate $x_{\mathrm{min}}$ is chosen such that the KS statistic is minimized.
+For non-iid (independent and identically distributed) data, an appropriate measure for quantifying the quality of fit is the Kolmogorov-Smirnov (KS) distance $D$~\cite{press1992}, as it determines the distance between two probability distributions, {\it i.e.},

+which represents the maximum distance between the data and the fitted model CDFs. $S(x)$ denotes the CDF of the data for observations with values greater than or equal to $x_{\mathrm{min}}$ and $P(x)$ is the CDF corresponding to the power-law model that best fits the data considering $x \geq x_{\mathrm{min}}$.
+As is customary when comparing theoretical distributions with data obtained from real-world measurements, the CDF corresponding to the power law that has an input value range for $x$ spanning from $x_{\mathrm{min}}$ to $\infty$ will be renormalized using the appropriate area ratio taken with respect to the lower bound ($x_{\mathrm{min}}$) and upper bound (maximum observed waiting time) imposed by both the power-law and the observed data.
-The first result in our analysis is a comparison between fitting a power law on normal binning, logarithmic binning, a rank-frequency plot, and estimation using MLE, for a given $\delta$ value of the waiting time threshold.

-The next step of the analysis is to compute the parameter dependence of the $\alpha$ exponent to the selection of the $\delta$ threshold.
-We also show here the dependence of $x_{\mathrm{min}}$.
-To this end, we sweep numerically the $\delta$-interval from $1$ to $15$ in increments of $1$.
-For each value of $\delta$, we compute the waiting times, then estimate $\alpha$ and $x_{\mathrm{min}}$ using MLE, corresponding to each waiting times distribution.
-These results are then plotted against the corresponding $\delta$ values, and the color gradient on the plot represents the quality of fit computed using the Kolmogorov-Smirnov distance.

-Lastly, for larger $\delta$ values, we notice that the distribution of the waiting times resembles exponential distributions.
-We show a few of these plots, for $\delta$ values larger than $100$.